KQM-git/TCL/characters/anemo/kazuha.md

 | Damage Type | Skill | Skill |
 | CD | 6s | 9s |

+**Notes**
+* Kazuha's **Chihayaburu** (Hold) can cause certain enemies to take Fall DMG.

 **Plunging Attack: Midare Ranzan**
-When a Plunging Attack is performed using the effects of the Elemental Skill **Chihayaburu**, Plunging Attack DMG is converted to Anemo DMG.
+When a Plunging Attack is performed using the effects of the Elemental Skill **Chihayaburu**, Plunging Attack DMG is converted to **Anemo** DMG.
 On landing, Kazuha creates a small wind tunnel via a secret blade technique that pulls in nearby objects and opponents.

 | Attribute | Midare Ranzan |
 | :--- | :--- |